robjg/dido/dido-examples/src/docs/README.md

  - [dido-poi](DIDO-POI.md) - For reading and writing to Excel sheets.
  - [dido-text](DIDO-TEXT.md) - For writing to Ascii Formatted Text Tables.

+[dido-objects](DIDO-OBJECTS.md) for converting to and from Java Objects.

 For using Dido in [Oddjob](http://rgordon.co.uk/oddjob) there is [dido-oddball](DIDO-ODDBALL.md) .